skillrepos/huggingface/labs.md

 tokenizer.save_pretrained("./my-fine-tuned-model")
 ```
 </br></br></br>
 2. Now, run the program again with the changes to produce and save the tuned version of the model.
-Make a note also of the % accuracy *AFTER* the training so we can use it for comparison later.
+Make a note also of the % accuracy *AFTER* the training so we can use it for comparison later. **While this step is running, you can do steps 3 - 5 to get authorization setup.!**

 ```bash
 python lab4.py